Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_example_push_based_java/example_push_based_java_connector.md

       - task which periodically merges the data from the delta to the base table
   - destination database - a database for all the resource data, it is created outside the Native Application by the `INIT_DESTINATION_DATABASE` procedure

+Only selected objects will be visible to customer who installed the app.
+See: [docs](https://docs.snowflake.com/en/developer-guide/native-apps/creating-setup-script#visibility-of-objects-created-in-the-setup-script-to-consumers).

 ### Java Agent
 - a simple Java application
 - connects to the Native Application